-The DoC, Department of Conservation in New Zealand
+What is The DoC, Department of Conservation in New Zealand?

 What’s up, DoC?

-New Zealand’s Department of Conservation, more commonly known as DoC, deals with the national parks and recreation, and historical and wildlife conservation.
-It is a government sector (public sector organisation) that is probably the most prominent on backpacking travels around New Zealand due to the excessive walking, site seeing and wildlife viewing that backpackers and working holidaymakers like to do.
+New Zealand’s Department of Conservation, more commonly known as DOC, deals with the national parks and recreation, and historical and wildlife conservation.
+It is a government sector (public sector organisation) that is probably the most prominent on backpacking travels around New Zealand due to the excessive walking, sight-seeing and wildlife-viewing that backpackers and working holidaymakers like to do.

 What does DoC do?

-It doesn’t take long in New Zealand to spot a DoC walking track sign.
-Every walking/tramping track is well sign-posted, with indication of the time it will take to get to the next checkpoint.
+It doesn’t take long in New Zealand to spot a DOC walking track sign.
+Every walking/tramping track is well sign-posted, with an indication of the time it will take to get to the next checkpoint.
 The DoC also oversees the maintenance of tracks.

 conservation of wildlife

 Aiming to preserve the natural heritage of New Zealand means DOC works to keep threats and impacts on native wildlife to a minimum.

 Most wild introduced animals in New Zealand are considered pests to the Department of Conservation due to their negative impact on the native ecosystem.
 A few pest species include possums, cats, dogs, rats and stoats.
 Another example of pests includes Kawau Island wallabies, Kaimanawa horses and deer.
 The two latter threaten native plant life, while wallabies affect the Kanuka forest’s health, which in turn impacts the birds there such as kiwis.

 In an attempt to manage the populations of these introduced pests, they set up pest control methods.
 The DOC’s methods consist of fencing off animals from certain areas and, for example, ban pets from specific areas.
 The DOC is also an expert in, well, killing things with traps and poisons used as a way to minimise the populations of pests.